I Banks on You!

 Leaving the unbanked population [sadly that accounts for a third of the world’s adult population] others are still connected to Banks and Banking in some form.
 Over the last decade, individuals have witnessed an explosion of innovation in Banking – Digital Banking, PSD2, Open API, Mobile Wallets, Mobile Banking, API Banking, and the list could go on and on.
 So in some way or the other customers “Bank” on Banks, NBFC, and Fintech firms.

-For such a trustworthy relation to maintain, what should Banks plan to make the effort count?
-Our post of today would explore the ways how Banks can continue building a trustworthy relationship with its customers and customers could say – I bank on you!
+For such a trustworthy relationship to maintain, what should Banks plan to make the effort count?
+Our post of today would explore how Banks can continue building a trustworthy relationship with their customers and customers could say – I bank on you!

 Many fintech firms and Big Banks have already launched their offerings as a Neo Bank and customers are using it around the world.
 As a Bank/NBFC you also need to evaluate the new offering and strategize on how to include it in your plan.

-Neo Banks focus on innovation, customer experience [CX], simplified processes and convenience.
-The innovation-led banking can see fruitful results with prioritizing customer needs and situation, designing UX and products in a way that make them feel empowered rather than punitive.
+Neo Banks focuses on innovation, customer experience [CX], simplified processes, and convenience.
+The innovation-led banking can see fruitful results by prioritizing customer needs and situation and designing UX and products in a way that make them feel empowered rather than punitive.
 A combination of modern technology with banking aids in offering personalized services to a fixed set of customers.